A sad reminder of the war

 The Memorial Center of the second world war concentration camp Westerbork was opened in 1983, a few kilometers west of the camp itself.
+Here the lives of one hundred thousand Dutch Jews, Sinti and Roma are remembered.
 In 1992 the camp grounds were laid out in a more symbolic way.
-Very little of the camp remained, only the potato bunker, the SS bunker, the house of the camp commandant and the water treatment plant.
+Very little of the original camp remained, only the potato bunker, the SS bunker, the house of the camp commander and the water treatment plant.
 Camp survivor Ralph Prins designed the impressive memorial monument.

 Second World War

 In 1939 a camp was set up here for exiled German Jews on a barren piece of land measuring 500 by 500 metres.
 After the German invasion of the Netherlands, the approximately 140,000 Jews living in the Netherlands were further isolated from community life.
 This was a portent of the coming deportations to the death camps in Poland.
 The Nazi’s needed a transit camp, and that is what Westerbork became.
 The camp was open to the wind, and sand and waste from the heath were driven into the cracks of the wooden barracks.
 From 1st July 1942 Jews in the Netherlands were transported from here.
 First 24 trains with 23,700 Jews, then from the beginning of 1943 a weekly timetable: every Tuesday a train with 1,000 people in goods wagons.
 Destination Auschwitz or Sobibor.
 The last transport took place on 13th September 1944.
 In total there were 93 trains with more than 100,000 Jews, and among them 245 gypsies.